ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 ### Workshop and Summer School [Registration Form](http://iscrizioni.meeting-planner.it/cmsweb/Login.asp?IDcommessa=01/17/0041&Lang=EN)

 The workshop registration fee includes: attendance to scientific sessions, a printed copy of the book of abstracts, coffee-breaks and lunches.

-Social dinner fee is 30.00 € for participants (all categories and deadlines) and 45.00 € for the accompanying people.
+A **Social dinner is planned on June 19th** (20.00 - 22.00) and the fee is 30€ for participants (all categories and deadlines) and 45€ for any accompanying person.
 Accompanying people may pay on-site.

-The training course registration fee includes: attendance to the training, course material, coffee breaks, lunches and dinners for 3 days.
+The Summer school registration fee includes: attendance to the training, course material, coffee breaks, lunches and dinners for 3 days.

 We have a deal with the Una Hotel Regina until May the 10th: